LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-2-CustomChatbot.md

 Full details on creating a custom GPT chatbot are provided in the [Microsoft documentation for Copilot Studio](https://www.microsoft.com/en-us/microsoft-copilot/microsoft-copilot-studio).

-There are essentially two ways to create a chatbot in Copilot Studio:
+There are essentially two ways a chatbot created in Copilot Studio can generate answers:

 - **Topics**: This approach is based on using keywords in the user's query to trigger topics that have branching conversation flows that follow a decision tree (remember this from symbolic logic?)